J-Puls/thorium-ui/README.md

 ***Please note, this documentation is only updated periodically and does not always represent the current state of the project***
 # Overview
-The goal of Throium-UI is to provide an intuitive, user-friendly API with which to build React components, without needing a ton of CSS clutter.
+The goal of Throium-UI is to provide an intuitive, user-friendly API with which to build React applications without needing a ton of CSS clutter.
 This does not mean, however, that you are stuck with the default styling baked into Thorium-UI.
 Either providing values to the style prop, or styling via CSS will override the built-in styling of any component.

 # Getting Started
 ## Installation